Listen to Donna Dodson discuss her work:

 Dodson has worked for more than 30 years to improve the nation’s cybersecurity.
 She was a key member of the NIST team that established the nation’s first open and commercially available encryption standards—the core security used in commercial products to protect information, electronic commerce and personal data.

-Without these encryption standards, government and private industry systems would be more easily penetrated, according Vincent Cerf, Google’s vice president and chief internet evangelist.
+Without these encryption standards, government and private industry systems would be more easily penetrated, according Vinton Cerf, Google’s vice president and chief internet evangelist.

 As a result of Dodson’s work, Cerf said, numerous indirect and direct cyberattacks have been prevented.

 “Donna built the trust network that made this happen,” Cerf said.

 Thanks in large measure to Dodson’s efforts, Romine said Congress and successive administrations have trusted the cybersecurity experts at NIST.

 For example, Dodson and her team offered guidance to the Obama administration when it grappled with balancing the need for strong encryption with permitting law enforcement to access encrypted devices of suspected terrorists and criminals.
 Dodson also was a steady hand on cybersecurity policy in 2017, when the Trump administration came into office, providing guidance to the White House and the departments of Homeland Security and Defense.

 In addition to developing the NIST Cybersecurity Framework, Dodson is the founding director of the National Cybersecurity Center of Excellence, a facility near Washington, D.C., where engineers from 40 different partner companies go to tackle major IT security problems with the help of government experts.

 For example, manufacturers of wireless infusion pumps, which administer liquids and medications intravenously to hospital patients, worried that the devices were vulnerable to hacking.
 Going wireless brought efficiency—nurses didn’t need to operate the devices manually—but also exposed patients to malicious intruders.